AIN-ANAL INTRAEPITHELIAL NEOPLASIA

 Potential Treatment Options

-Prepared by: Christina R. using information provided by Drs Irving Salit & Jill Tinmouth, AIN Screening specialists, Toronto General Hospital
+Prepared using information provided by Drs Irving Salit & Jill Tinmouth, AIN Screening specialists, Toronto General Hospital

 Last Updated: January 2014

 For level 2 Moderate high grade changes (AIN2) and level 3 Severe high grade changes (AIN3), the Toronto General Hospital clinic offers treatments with the intent to try to get rid of these worrisome cells and allow normal cells to grow back.
 The treatments are the same as the treatments used to destroy anal warts.